elementor/wp2static/readme.md

 It allows you to deploy the generated static site to a staging or production environment.

+WP2Static detects resources in a WordPress site by querying its database, installed plugins, themes and the filesystem for known resource paths.
+An initial list of URLs to crawl is generated from these detected URLs.
+The user has control over WP2Static's detection levels.

+As WP2Static crawls your site, it can discover URLs to any resources not already detected.

+The expecxted output of the crawling phase is a self-contained static website.

+Rules determine how to process each URL as the site is crawled.

+Unless a URL is skipped due to caching or a particular rule, the content at the URL (HTML, CSS, image, etc) is inspected and if qualifies, is included in the generated static site.

 __Note: GitHub repo is a read-only mirror.
 Our main repos and information on contributing are hosted at [https://code.wp2static.com](https://code.wp2static.com).__

 ## Static Site Generator for WordPress